4300 N Josey Ln Suite 100 Carrollton, TX 75010

 What does Malocclusion of Teeth mean?

 Malocclusion is often hereditary, which means the condition is passed down through families.
-There may be a difference between the size of the upper and lower jaws or between the jaw and tooth size, resulting in overcrowding of teeth or abnormal bite patterns.
+There may be a difference between the size of the upper and lower jaws or between the jaw and tooth size.
+This can result in overcrowding of teeth or abnormal bite patterns.

-Variations in size or structure of either jaw may affect its shape, as can congenital disabilities such as cleft lip and palate.
+Variations in size or structure of either jaw may affect its shape.
+Congenital disabilities such as cleft lip and palate can also affect jaw shape.
 Other causes of malocclusion include:

 There are different categories of malocclusion.